Constitution of Mississippi: Drafting

-— Sol S. Calhoon, Negro Suffrage (1890), by S. S. Calhoon, Jackson, Mississippi: Commonwealth Steam Print.

-During the convention, Calhoon reiterated the views he had written in his pamphlet in an oratory delivered to the convention's members, saying that allowing African Americans to vote would lead to the "ruin" of the state, for they were allegedly "unfit to rule":
+During the convention, Calhoon reiterated the views he had written in his pamphlet in an oratory delivered to the convention's members, saying that allowing African Americans to vote would lead to the "ruin" of the state:

 The negro race seems unable to maintain even its own imitative acquirements.
 It seems unfit to rule.
 Its rule seems to mean, as it has always meant, stagnation, the enslavement of woman, the brutilization of man, animal savagery, universal ruin.